-- 1. Information about the organization: - National history and organizational development - o Goals and purpose - o Standards, constitution, and bylaws - o National and local criteria for membership/recruitment/intake/education - National and local financial responsibilities - O Current list of national/regional/local officers (as applicable) containing full name, address, phone number, email address and title within organization.
-Administrative and volunteer support structure, including advisory support. - O National programs and philanthropic activities/community service and the expectation by national headquarters of each chapter and/or individual member - Membership/intake guidelines/education program and philosophy of process - Statistics on past expansion/extension projects and retention rate of chapter after 5 years - Statistics regarding the number of alumnae/alumni within a 30-mile radius and 60-mile radius - List of chapters/schools with active chapters within 2 hours driving distance - Policy/statement on hazing - o Policy/statement of discrimination/sexual harassment/academic expectations, etc. - o Any additional pertinent information - 2.
-Letter of support from a local alumni as a potential advisor with contact information (full name, address, phone number, email)

-- 3. Statement explaining how the organization will contribute to the College's mission as well as plans and goals for the following areas:

-- o Growth as an organization
+- 1. Information about the organization: - National history and organizational development - o Goals and purpose - o Standards, constitution, and bylaws - o National and local criteria for membership/recruitment/intake/education - National and local financial responsibilities - Current list of national/regional/local officers (as applicable) containing full name, address, phone number, email address and title within organization.
+Administrative and volunteer support structure, including advisory support. - o National programs and philanthropic activities/community service and the expectation by national headquarters of each chapter and/or individual member - o Membership/intake guidelines/education program and philosophy of process - o Statistics on past expansion/extension projects and retention rate of chapter after 5 years - O Statistics regarding the number of former students/alumni within a 30-mile radius and 60- mile radius - o List of chapters/schools with active chapters within 2 hours driving distance - Policy/statement on hazing - o Policy/statement of discrimination/sexual harassment/academic expectations, etc. - Any additional pertinent information - 2.
+Letter of support from a local alumnus as a potential advisor with contact information (full name, address, phone number, email) - 3.
+Statement explaining how the organization will contribute to the university's mission as well as plans and goals for the following areas: - o Growth as an organization - Scholarship

-- Scholarship

-- Leadership
+- o Leadership

 - o Community Service

-- Brotherhood/Sisterhood
+- o Brotherhood/Sisterhood

-A site visit will be conducted from someone in the Expansion Office of the national headquarters or from the local graduate chapter.
+- 4. A site visit will be conducted from someone in the Expansion Office of the national headquarters or from the local graduate chapter.
 The students and administration that attended sessions during the site visit will fill out a questionnaire about the organization and their visit.
-At this point if both parties agree to the expansion, the organization's expansion team will be welcomed to campus in order to recruit and build a colony/chapter.
+At this point, if both parties agree to the expansion, the organization's expansion team will be welcomed to campus to recruit and build a colony/chapter.

-Phase II: Interest Meetings
+5. Phase II: Interest Meetings

-Interest meetings will be scheduled through the Assistant Director of CSLI who will also assist with marketing the event.
-Interested students should obtain an Information Release form from the Assistant Director.
-Once at least 4 eligible students have filled out the Information Release form, the organization can move forward with their next step (i.e. interviews, applications, etc.).
+Interest meetings will be scheduled by the FSL Advisor, who will also help with marketing the event.
+Interested students should obtain an Information Release form from the FSL Advisor.
+Once at least two eligible students have filled out the Information Release form, the organization can move forward with their next step (i.e., interviews, applications, etc.).

-Phase III: Intake/New Member Education
+6. Phase III: Intake/New Member Education

-If, after interviews and applications (depending on the organizations structure), there are four eligible candidates who have all completed the Anti-Hazing workshop, the organization can begin new member education.
-The Assistant Director will help secure rooms on campus, if there is availability.
+If, after interviews and applications (depending on the organization's structure), there are two eligible candidates who have all completed the Anti-Hazing workshop, the organization can begin new member education.
+The FSL Advisor will help secure rooms on campus if there is availability.

-Phase IV: Recognition
+7. Phase IV: Recognition

-If, after new member education, there are at least four students initiated, the organization will become an active member of the Old Westbury Fraternity & Sorority community.
-If, after new member education, there are less than four initiated, the organization is immediately considered dormant and must make every effort to hold intake again to become active.
+If, after new member education, there are at least two students initiated, the organization will become an active member of the Old Westbury Fraternity & Sorority community.
+If, after new member education, there are less than two initiated, the organization is immediately considered dormant and must make every effort to hold intake again to become active.

-Privileges of Recognition:
+8. Privileges of Recognition: